Background

 School Climate Index

-To measure school climate and safety needs, each high school in participating districts will receive a school climate index (SCI) based on select CHKS indicators on school safety, use of alcohol and drugs at school, school connectedness, protective factors, etc., along with student incident data.
-To ensure accurate data representation, an SCI is only calculated when there is a response rate of at least 60 percent from the student CHKS.
+To measure school climate and safety needs, each high school in participating districts received an SCI based on select CHKS indicators on school safety, use of alcohol and drugs at school, school connectedness, protective factors, etc., along with student incident data.
+To ensure accurate data representation, an SCI was only calculated when there was a response rate of at least 60 percent from the student CHKS.

-A School Climate Report Card will be generated for each school receiving an SCI and will be posted annually at Data Quest, beginning in the summer of 2011.
+Beginning in the summer of 2011, a School Climate Report Card (SCRC) was generated for each school receiving an SCI and was posted annually at Data Quest,

 Programmatic Intervention